 What to expect

-- Meet your Aboriginal guides at Circular Quay.
+- Meet your Aboriginal guides at Eastern Pontoon, Circular Quay.

-- Be welcomed on board the Mari Nawi and receive a vessel safety briefing.
+- Be welcomed on board Mari Nawi and receive a vessel safety briefing.

-- Cruise around the Harbour Bridge and Opera House towards Clark Island while significant cultural landmarks are identified and their history and place-names explained.
+- Cruise around the Harbour Bridge and Opera House towards Be-lang-le-wool (Clark Island, National Park) while significant cultural landmarks are identified and their history and place-names explained.